 The audience would not want to hurt her feelings.
 When they had to laugh, they would instead break out into applause and whistles.

-So now this is what we’ll do now.
-When we don’t want to hurt anyone’s feelings we will just break out into applause and whistles, that will show them to make bad music.
+As we've learned from the case of Florence, when we don't want to hurt anyone's feelings, just break out into applause and whistles—that will show them to make bad music!

 The Jam Addict team is a revolving door of writers who care about music, its effects on culture, and giving aspiring artists tools and knowledge to be inspired and keep on creating.